wp-plugins/dynamic-featured-image/readme.txt

 == Screenshots ==
 1. New featured image box.
 2. Selecting image from media box.
+Make sure you select `File URL` in `Link URL` section before clicking `Insert Into Post`.
 3. Add new featured image box.

 == Changelog ==
+= 2.0.1 =
+* Change in design.

 = 2.0.0 =
 * Now with various helper functions.
 * Helpers to retrieve alt, title and caption of each featured image.